navikt/nada-markedsplassen/docs/ladr/001-long_running_operations.md

 - Configurable job timeouts (mark as completed, with errors, after some period of time)
 - No additional dependencies
 - Makes use of Golang generics, so we don't need to cast things all over the place

+## Feedback

+- We need some way of fetching running jobs based on the user ident, to get the best user experience
+- Overall, no big concerns
+- A long-term goal should be to move all scheduled jobs to river
+- We also need to update the Metabase mapper to use this pattern, so the user does not need to refresh
+- The library is relatively new, which means that it is not very mature, and we should expect breaking changes to the API
+- We also need to handle schema migrations for River, on our own